oar-team/batsim/README.md

 [install and Run](doc/run_batsim.md) documentation page.

-You will also need a platform file that defines the cluster hardware and topology and a workload that define the set of jobs that will be submitted to the scheduler and when they will be submitted.
+You will also need a platform file that defines the cluster hardware and topology, and a workload that defines the set of jobs that will be submitted to the scheduler and when they will be submitted.
 Some examples are available in this repository so you can grab individual files or clone the whole repo: